Yu-Wu/One-Example-Person-ReID/README.md

 ## Citation

-Please cite the following paper in your publications if it helps your research:
+Please cite the following papers in your publications if it helps your research:

     @article{wu2019progressive,
       title  = {Progressive Learning for Person Re-Identification with One Example},